DSupps/Credit_Risk_Analysis/README.md

    - A majority of the models had accuracy score ranging between 51% - 65%
    - The Balanced Random Forest Classifier and Easy Ensemble

 I would not recommend any use of these models to predict credit risk.
-Using these models could lead LendingClub to reject high-risk individuals when, in fact, they are low-risk.
+Using these models could lead LendingClub to reject high-risk individuals when, in fact, they are low-risk..